GuilhermeBalog/minesweeper/README.md

 I decided that the field array would be a one dimension array, so its length is `width * height`.

-Each cell has a value (0 is the default) that represents how many bombs there are arround it and a boolean attribute to control if it's open
+Each cell has a value (0 is the default) that represents how many bombs there are around it and a boolean attribute to control if it's open

-### Initing the field
+### initializing the field

 ```js
 // snippet of the initField() method